fjquirante/automatic-bamboo-hr/README.md

-  ****cretits to Victor Maestro (https://github.com/Victor-Wizeline)  who started and do the 90% of the project
+  _credits to Victor Maestro (https://github.com/Victor-Wizeline)  who started and do the 90% of the project_